FACTBOX-How could UK PM Johnson be ousted by unhappy lawmakers? | Politics

 Several Conservative lawmakers say some colleagues have written letters of no confidence in Johnson, the first step required to seek a leadership challenge.
 Below is an explanation of how Johnson could face such a challenge under the governing Conservative Party’s rules: - What needs to happen for there to be a leadership contest?
 A leadership challenge can be triggered if 15% of Conservative members of parliament (MPs) write letters demanding a confidence vote to the chairman of the party’s "1922 Committee", which represents lawmakers who have no government jobs.

 British Prime Minister Boris Johnson is facing increasing anger among his lawmakers, many of whom believe he is squandering his Conservative Party's successes by self-inflicted missteps and gaffes.
-Johnson, who helped the Conservatives win a large majority in a 2019 election, will have to fight on Wednesday to defend his premiership amid demands from across the political divide to come clean about a "bring your own booze" party held in Downing Street during a coronavirus lockdown.
+Johnson, who helped the Conservatives win a large majority in a 2019 election, offered his "heartfelt apologies" https://www.reuters.com/world/uk/party-over-uk-pm-johnson-faces-crunch-day-parliament-2022-01-12 on Wednesday for attending a "bring your own booze" gathering at his official residence during the country's first coronavirus lockdown, as opponents said he must resign.

 It follows a series of controversies and missteps in recent months, including a major rebellion among his lawmakers over COVID-19 restrictions, the loss of a long-held parliamentary seat, and questions over the funding of a pricey refurbishment of his apartment.
 Several Conservative lawmakers say some colleagues have written letters of no confidence in Johnson, the first step required to seek a leadership challenge.